mattermost/mattermost-test-management/data/test-cases/plugins/zoom/general/Create_new_meeting_threads.md

 3. Select any desired thread from the `followed threads` list on MM.
 4. Set the zoom setting to `Ask every time` for meeting using the slash command `/zoom settings`.
 5. Create a meeting in the desired thread using either the slash command `/zoom start <meeting topic>` or clicking on the zoom icon in the app bar on MM.
-6. Navigate to the desired thread without ending the meeting and again create a meeting using either the slash command `/zoom start<meeting topic>` or clicking on the zoom icon in the app bar on MM.
+6. Navigate to the desired thread without ending the meeting and again create a meeting using either the slash command `/zoom start <meeting topic>` or clicking on the zoom icon in the app bar on MM.
-7. Click on the `Create new meeting` option in the slack attahcment in the desired thread.
+7. Click on the `Create new meeting` option in the message attachment in the desired thread.

 **Expected**

-The user should get the slack attachment regarding to choose the type of meeting in the desired thread on MM.
+The user should get the message attachment for choosing the type of meeting in the desired thread on MM.

 **Step 4**

 1. After step 1, again navigate to the desired thread on MM.
-2. Click on the `Create new meeting` option on the existing slack attachment in the desired thread.
+2. Click on the `Create new meeting` option on the existing message attachment in the desired thread.

 **Expected**